Board of Directors

 She realizes that the opportunity to be part of an organization as special as Enter Stage Right, where she gets to play with her kids and her husband while expanding her theatre family is truly unique.
 The love of theatre as well as being able to see the positive impact on the community and individuals we have worked with is Regina's driving force to make Enter Stage Right a success.
 You can visit her website at reginaspain.com.

 Board and Donor Engagement Chair

-Carmella enjoys helping others and when that includes an opportunity to show some appreciation to those who donate, she is happy to volunteer!
-As a lifelong resident of Port Huron, she has enjoyed what the area has always offered her family to find their creativity.
-ESR is an extension of the opportunity to offer others their chance to find creativity.
+Carmella enjoys helping others.
+When that includes an opportunity to show appreciation to those who donate, she is happy to volunteer!
+As a lifelong resident of Port Huron, she has enjoyed what the area has offered her family to find their creativity.
+ESR is a part of what Port Huron has to provide for everyone to find their creative voice.
 Carmella's 20 years of experience in industry has shown her the importance of logical systems and operations, but also has helped her hone Dale Carnegie's #2 principle: To give honest and sincere appreciation.
 A blending of ISO and Carnegie is part of her plan to help ESR be successful.
 Additionally, she brings her experience from being in service to local churches and community activities with a sincere desire to help ESR to grow and become one of the creative centers of the area.
 She hopes to inspire those who can, through the support and participation of the Blue Water Community.
 Carmella looks forward to working with the dedicated ESR Board.